EdD, University of Washington

 BA, Pitzer College

-From 2007-2011, Dr. Smith served as the principal investigator of Special Education Faculty Needs Assessment (SEFNA) project.
+From 2007-2011, Dr. Smith served as the principal investigator of Special Education Faculty Needs Assessment (SEFNA) project, which was a follow-up and expansion of her 2001 Vanderbilt Faculty Shortage Study.
 The four-year study funded by OSEP to CGU determined that the nation does not have the capacity to prepare a sufficient number of new, highly effective teachers to work with students with disabilities because of a special education faculty shortage.